systemsnmr/ivtnmr/README.md

 #### 2. NMR setup
 Notes:
-- :bangbang::warning::bangbang:<span style="color:red">WARNING: the TopSpin Python scripts and pulseprograms are provided here "as is" - merely as a guideline for automated setup.
-These were not thoroughly tested on different spectrometers and may contain bugs and incompatibilities with TopSpin and spectrometer console versions!:bangbang::warning::bangbang:</span>
+- :bang::warning::bang:<span style="color:red">WARNING: the TopSpin Python scripts and pulseprograms are provided here "as is" - merely as a guideline for automated setup.
+These were not thoroughly tested on different spectrometers and may contain bugs and incompatibilities with TopSpin and spectrometer console versions!:bang::warning::bang:</span>

 - We use an automated script `nmr/py/in_v02.yn.py` which makes tuning-matching, shimming, pulse calibrations and experiment setup.
 - The measured experiments are configured by this script based on the template experiments which are placed into an empty IVTNMR_template - template dataset (example in `nmr/IVTNMR_template`):